spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. JS Syntax Extension - `JSX`, `tech-knowledge`

-   :question: **_ is a syntax extension to JavaScript that looks like _**, and makes it easy to describe the UI a component should produce.
+   ❓ **_ is a syntax extension to JavaScript that looks like _**, and makes it easy to describe the UI a component should produce.

    - JSX, HTML ✅
    - React, Handlebars